Hydra-Chain/hydragon-nodee/README.md

 hydra hydragon stake --data-dir ./node-secrets --self true --amount 15000000000000000000000 --vesting-period 52 --jsonrpc http://localhost:8545
 ```

-**Note:** The amounts are specified in wei, and the specified value will be added to your existing staked amount, if applicable.
+**Note:** The amounts are specified in wei, and the specified value will be added to your existing staked amount.
+If you do not wish to increase your stake, set the amount value to 0.

 **Note:** You can vest your already staked balance by setting the 'amount' flag to 0.